demisto/content/Packs/SentinelOne/Integrations/SentinelOne-V2/README.md

 ### sentinelone-update-alerts-verdict
 ***
 Updates the analyst verdict to a group of alerts that match the specified input filter.
+Relevant for API version 2.1.

 #### Base Command